stephenslater/Crowd-Dynamics/docs/index.md

-From these challenges, we learned that data format needs to be very carefully selected before loading it into a Spark Dataframe, and we need to be careful when developing how to compute analytics, and which metrics to compute in a distributed system (i.e. choice of UDF).
+From these challenges, we learned that data format needs to be very carefully selected before loading it into a Spark DataFrame, and we need to be careful when developing how to compute analytics, and which metrics to compute in a distributed system (i.e. choice of UDF).